 During training, the network takes as input a batch of randomly sampled bags of 512 feature vectors extracted from a foundation model.
 The size of the feature vectors depends on the foundation model used.
 The feature vectors are then passed through three linear layers, each with 256 output neurons, to produce the final tile-level feature vector.
 The three linear layers, as opposed to the standard one layer, is to ensure the model has the expressivity needed to make the feature vectors similar across scanners.
-After each linear layer is a leaky ReLU activation function with a negative slope of 0.01, following by a 1-dimensional batch norm.\autocite{maas2013rectifier,ioffe2015batch}.
+After each linear layer is a leaky ReLU activation function with a negative slope of 0.01, following by a 1-dimensional batch norm.\autocite{maas2013rectifier,ioffe2015batch}

-For each of these final tile-level feature vectors, an attention score is calculated by passing it through a linear layer with 128 output neurons, followed by a hyperbolic tangent activation function, and then another linear layer with 1 output neuron.
+For each of these final tile-level feature vectors, an attention score is calculated by passing it through a linear layer with 128 output neurons, followed by a hyperbolic tangent activation function and then another linear layer with 1 output neuron.
 The attention score is then calculated by taking the softmax of this value over all attention values in the bag.

-A scan-level feature vector is then calculated by taking weighted average of all tile-level feature vectors in the bag, weighted by their attention score.
-A 1-dimensional batch norm is then applied.
-A dropout of 0.2 is applied here during training.
+A scan-level feature vector is then calculated as the weighted average of all tile-level feature vectors in the bag, using their attention score as weights.
+A 1-dimensional batch norm is subsequently applied, followed by a dropout with a rate of 0.2.

-Finally, a prediction for each network is made by a linear layer with two neurons, corresponding to each of the two classes.
-Both tasks in this study have two classes.
-These two unbounded values are the only and final outputs of the network.
+Finally, for each of the two tasks in this study, the network generates a prediction through a linear layer with two output neurons, corresponding to the two task-specific classes.
+These two unbounded values are the final outputs of the network.